 The first talcum powder lawsuit resulting in damages was overturned on Tuesday October 17, 2017.
 Johnson & Johnson successfully argued that the verdict should be tossed out because the court didn’t have jurisdiction according to a previous ruling.

-Jacqueline Fox was the named plaintiff in a class-action lawsuit against against Johnson & Johnson for its talcum powder products.
+Jacqueline Fox was the named plaintiff in a class action lawsuit against Johnson & Johnson for its talcum powder products.
 She alleged that her consistent use of the powder for many years caused her ovarian cancer, because the powder contains talc.

 The issue of talc and ovarian cancer is highly contended both in courts and scientific studies, but several have show a link between talc usage near the genital area, and the development of cysts that increase the likelihood of cancer.